 Welcome to my website!

 My name is Caroline Séquin.
 I am a historian of modern Europe at Lafayette College, Easton PA.
 I earned my PhD in History at the University of Chicago.
-My research interests include modern France and its empire, women’s, gender, and sexuality history, race and racism, the Atlantic World, migration, transnational history, and social and cultural history.
+My research interests include the history of modern France and the French empire; the history of gender and sexuality; race and racism; and migration.

 Today, my life is split between the United States and the Francophone world.
 I have undertaken extensive archival trips in Fort-de-France (Martinique), Dakar (Senegal), Paris, Aix-en-Provence, and Bordeaux (France), and look forward to many more archival (and not so archival) adventures.